1 person found this helpful

 How to clean a leather sofa: regular maintenance

 - Sofas are crumb-magnets (crumbled crisps feature particularly regularly), so to start cleaning a leather sofa, go over it with a vacuum cleaner, using a soft brush attachment to make sure all the crumbs are removed from the crevices.
-Vacuuming is particularly important when cleaning a white leather sofa – if dust and grime get rubbed into the leather, it could dull or change the colour.
+Vacuuming is even more important when cleaning a white leather sofa – all that crumb dust, fluff, and skin flakes can combine to make the white turn grey.

 - Next, you’ll need a cleaning product.
 You can easily make your own leather sofa cleaning solution by mixing equal parts water and white vinegar.
 If you’re using a commercial leather cleaner, be sure to follow the instructions carefully to avoid damaging your sofa.

-- To apply the cleaner, take a strong, absorbent Plenty kitchen paper and dip it in your solution.
-Squeeze it out so it’s damp, rather than soaking wet, and wipe all the leather surfaces thoroughly, rinsing your cloth in the cleaning solution every so often.
+- To apply the cleaner, take a soft cloth (microfibre is probably best) and dip it in your solution.
+Wring it out so it’s damp, rather than sopping wet, and wipe all the leather surfaces thoroughly, rinsing your cloth in the cleaning solution every so often.

 Spot cleaning a leather sofa

-Of course, accidents happen: a horror movie takes a turn and your dinner gets spilt, or an uncapped marker pen rolls under a sofa cushion.
-But don’t panic – it’s not hard to learn how to clean leather sofa stains before they set in.
+Of course, accidents happen: a horror movie takes a turn and your lasagne goes flying, or your little one discovers their inner Picasso and chooses a sofa as the canvas for their permanent marker masterpiece.
+But it’s ok – it’s not hard to learn how to clean leather sofa stains before they set in.
 Here are a few tips to try:

-- If a runaway pen with the cap left off has left streaks, you can remove permanent marker from leather by spraying it with an aerosol hairspray and wiping it away with a piece of kitchen paper – choose one that’s strong enough for scrubbing, like Plenty.
+- f someone in your household has tried to colour the sofa a different colour with a marker, you can remove permanent marker from leather by spraying it with an aerosol hairspray and wiping it away with a piece of kitchen paper – choose one that’s strong enough for scrubbing, like Plenty.
 Most other ink stains will come off with a careful application of surgical spirit.

-- Spilled something oily?
+- Burger grease shot out the wrong side of your bun?
 Sprinkle some baking soda over the stain to absorb the grease.
 Leave it there for a couple of hours, then wipe or vacuum it away.